Point of Sale

 By Raffi Yousefian

-At this point, you’re probably overwhelmed by the many tax incentives and relief programs available for your restaurant, and how they will affect your 2020 taxes – not to mention all the time spent hunting for last-minute restaurant tax deductions.
+At this point, you’re probably overwhelmed by the many tax incentives and relief programs available for your restaurant, which ones still apply, and how they will affect your 2021 taxes – not to mention all the time spent hunting for last-minute restaurant tax deductions.

 But don’t panic.
 Restaurant accounting and tax specialists have navigated many operators through millions of dollars in relief and helped them become cash flow positive through the pandemic.
-By working with a seasoned accountant, like those at RY CPAs, you can ensure that filing your 2020 restaurant taxes is (virtually) pain-free.
+By working with a seasoned accountant, like those at The Fork CPAs, you can ensure that filing your 2021 restaurant taxes is (virtually) pain-free.

-In this article, you’ll get a step-by-step action plan for you and your accountant to use over the next couple of months to ensure you’re maximizing cash-flow for your restaurant and preparing yourself for a strong come-back.
+In this article, you’ll get a step-by-step action plan for you and your accountant to use over the next couple of months to ensure you’re maximizing cash flow for your restaurant and preparing yourself to navigate the shifting industry landscape.
 This article will also cover:

-Before diving into the top restaurant tax season tips, here are some key due dates that you should be aware of:
+Before diving into the top restaurant tax season tips, here are some key due dates that U.S. restaurants should be aware of:

 December 31, 2021: